The Cabo Blanco Absolute Natural Reserve protects tropical

 Mal Pais, Costa Rica on the western side of the Reserve.

-Other nearby popular beach areas include Mal Pais, Santa Teresa, and Playa Tambor.
+Other nearby popular beach areas include Mal Pais, Santa Teresa,

 Park Facilities and Hours